genwebcorp/genjax/docs/library/core.md

 The standard `Sample` type for this type of generative function is the `ChoiceMap` type.

 ::: genjax.core.ChoiceMap
-    options:
-      members:
-        - at
-        - filter

 ::: genjax.core.Selection
-    options:
-      members:
-        - at
-        - filter

 ## JAX compatible data via `Pytree`